dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 Jobs consume a lot of memory in the following situations:
 - A high thread count was specified
-- Custom dbt macros attempt to load data into memory instead of pushing compute down to the data warehouse
+- Custom dbt macros attempt to load data into memory instead of pushing compute down to the cloud data platform
 - Generating dbt project documentation when a source's schema has a large number of tables

 Refer to [dbt Cloud architecture](/docs/cloud/about-cloud/architecture) for an architecture diagram and to learn how the data flows.